Danobentey/dselevura-mentorship-site/README.md

 ```

 ## Forms
 - Admissions multi-step form at `/admissions` with client-side validation.
+Submissions are posted to `/api/applications`, which appends data to a configured Google Sheet.
 - Contact form placeholder at `/contact` (currently alerts, replace with integration).
-- To integrate Formspree: replace placeholder endpoint in `MultiStepAdmissionsForm.tsx`.
+- Receipt uploads are stored in the sheet as base64 Data URLs; migrate to cloud storage if you need long-term archival.

 ## Image Assets Strategy
 - Temporary placeholders under `public/images/`.